 WARNING: If installing in a sunken fireplace, special care is needed.
 You must raise the fireplace floor to allow access to heater control panel.
-This will insure adequate air flow and guard against sooting.
+This will insure adequate air flow and guard against sooting and controls being damaged.
 Raise fireplace floor with noncombustible material.
 Make sure material is secure.